 Your only issue might be landmines that are still present in Bosnia and Herzegovina.
 When you are out in nature, be sure to stick to the path or trail and don’t venture out to the field.
 In the areas where there are still landmines, you will most likely see a sign warning about them (it will say “Pazi – mine”).

 If you like exploring abandoned places, as I do, you will find some excellent locations for urbex in the Balkans.
-My personal favorite spots are Kupari – the bay of abandoned hotel in Croatia, Mostar, and Sarajevo (especially the abandoned bobsled track) in Bosnia and Herzegovina, Kotor in Montenegro and Bitola in Macedonia.
+My personal favorite spots are Kupari – the bay of abandoned hotel in Croatia (a perfect day trip from Dubrovnik), Mostar, and Sarajevo (especially the abandoned bobsled track) in Bosnia and Herzegovina, Kotor in Montenegro and Bitola in North Macedonia.

 You might be interested in the post I wrote about exploring abandoned places as a solo female traveler.

 Even if the war is long gone and the situation is somehow stabile some tensions still happen in the Balkans every now and then, especially between Serbia and Kosovo and Serbia and Bosnia and Herzegovina.
 Even today, as I write this article, there are some significant issues between Serbia and Kosovo that made it to the news in Poland.

 It’s wise to check the situation before you go so you will know which areas to avoid as hardly ever the whole country is a no-go zone.